Skip to content

 Is Robusta suitable for filter coffee?

-Usually not on its own, but as part of a blend, it can provide depth and richness.
+Usually not on its own, but as part of a blend it can provide depth and fullness.

 Tip: Want to try it yourself?
 Check out our Coffee and filter by "Arabica" or "Robusta" to find your favorite.